Estimated reading time: 3 minutes

 RDBMS vs NoSQL

-Choosing between (Relational Management Systems) and (Not Only ) databases is a critical decision for application development.
+Choosing between RDBMS (Relational Database Management Systems) and NoSQL (Not Only SQL) databases is a critical decision for application development.
 They differ significantly in how they store and manage data, impacting scalability, flexibility, consistency, and query capabilities.

 RDBMS (Relational Database Management Systems)